Updated on April 26, 2023

 If the business’s finances became intertwined with the family’s in any way, it might not retain its classification as separate.

-The determination of whether or not a property is separate or marital can be a serious battle in and of itself.
+Determining whether a property is separate or marital can be a serious battle in and of itself.
+Work closely with a divorce attorney to determine which assets will be considered separate and marital in your divorce proceedings.

 Assessing Your Marital Assets

 When it comes to the division of marital assets, you need a basic working knowledge of what you have to start with.
 This process begins with gathering a wide range of documentation.
-While not every category will apply to you, it is a good idea to begin with, a comprehensive list that allows you to explore your own unique marital assets.
+While not every category will apply to you, this comprehensive list is a good starting point that allows you to explore your own unique marital assets.

-Your yearly taxes are a primary source of information, and you should gather all the following:
+Your yearly taxes are a primary source of information, and you should gather all the following documentation:

 Your federal taxes as filed over the last several years